ExpediaGroup/github-helpers/README.md

 ### [approvals-satisfied](.github/workflows/approvals-satisfied.yml)

--   Returns `true` if the PR has been approved by the specified GitHub team(s) and `false` otherwise
+-   Returns `true` if the PR has been approved by the specified GitHub team(s) or user(s) and `false` otherwise
--   If GitHub teams are omitted, uses `CODEOWNERS.md` to determine teams to use
+-   If GitHub teams are omitted, uses `CODEOWNERS.md` to determine teams and/or users to use

 ### [approve-pr](.github/workflows/approve-pr.yml)